-The CZMA is administered on Guam by the Bureau of Statistics and Plans through the Guam Coastal Management Program (GCMP).
+The CZMA is administered on Guam by the Bureau of Statistics and Plans through the Guam Coastal Management Program.
 The coastal zone on Guam includes all non-federal lands on the island, as well as offshore islands and non-federal submerged lands within 3 nm (5.6 km).
-The Navy would prepare a coastal zone Consistency Determination (which would cover all proposed action including Marine Corps, Navy and Army actions discussed in other volumes of this EIS/OEIS).
-Volume 9, Appendix H contains the consistency determination assessment and correspondence.
+Coastal Zone Management Act consistency determination assessments would be prepared for each construction phase.
+The coastal zone consistency determination for construction projects occurring in fiscal years 2010 and 2011 is being prepared and would be submitted to the Bureau of Statistics and Plans for review.

-Federal Land Ownership and Management
+8.1.1.3 Federal Land Ownership and Management